ProDataMan/ansible-best-practices-windows/labs/inventory/index_new.md

           ansible_password: <password for the username>

 ```
-Replace `<IP or hostname of the IIS server>` with the IP address or hostname of your IIS server, and replace `<username with administrative privileges>` and `<password for the username>` with the username and password of an account with administrative privileges on the IIS server.
+Replace `<IP or hostname of the Windows server>` with the IP address or hostname of your Windows server, and replace `<username with administrative privileges>` and `<password for the username>` with the username and password of an account with administrative privileges on the Windows server.

-This format is great for a single host but imagine you have 10s or 100s of host repeating this information could get tiresome
+This format is great for a single host, but imagine you have 10s or 100s of hosts, repeating this information could get tiresome.
 Try using variables instead:

-update inventory_vars.yml file with the following format for the number of servers you have:
+Here is an example of how we can use the same variables for many servers.

 ```yml
 all: